Radioactiverm/mp3-downloader/README.md

     nano ~/.bashrc

-And add this line at the end of the file:
+And add this line with your path at the end of the file:

-    alias mp3downloader="python3 /path/to/your/mp3downloader.py"

 Example path:
 /home/tobias/Downloads/mp3-downloader/mp3downloader.py

+    alias mp3downloader="python3 /path/to/your/mp3downloader.py"

 Now execute this to reload the config file:

     source ~/.bashrc